mancfug/MancFug012/README.md

 You will receive a "PriceChanged" message every time the price changes.
 Just implement it as a method that receives that message (assume later you will hook it up into something that provides that)

-It will be fun to write the tests no? keep reading down for hints .......
+It will be fun to write the tests no?